donaldbonner/tcp_connect_python/README.md

 server client model.
 This implementation is half duplex.

 client:send server:recieve -> client:recieve server:send
-<ol>This is how the communication works.
-Once one end has sent message, sits idle until recieves message, then loops.
+<p>This is how the communication works.
+Once one end has sent message, sits idle until recieves message, then loops.</p>
-<ol>exit command is '.logout'
+<p>exit command is '.logout'</p>